 Focus on building brand recognition around authenticity and honesty.
 You didn’t build your following by being the same as everyone else, did you?
 Aim to communicate in a way that resonates with your audience, and elicits an emotional response.
-From there, you can adjust the content you release according to the performance from your social account insights.
+From there, you can adjust the content you release according to the performance of your social account insights.

 Appreciate and acknowledge the value of the following you already have.
 Regardless of whether your Instagram account has 10 or 10,000 followers, like and reply (whenever relevant) to comments made by your audience on threads.

 This will demonstrate your gratitude to your fan base, and also increase the responsiveness icon on platforms like Facebook!
-Direct engagement can also provide an invaluable insight as to what your audience wants to see more or less of.
+Direct engagement can also provide invaluable insight as to what your audience wants to see more or less of.

-Chatbots are a highly effective customer service tool, and are growing rapidly in popularity.
+Chatbots are highly effective customer service tools and are growing rapidly in popularity.
 Used by many brands today, chatbots take on the burden of the more mundane and time-consuming duties.
 Using artificial intelligence to leverage chat mediums (i.e. Facebook Messenger, SMS text and other social messengers), chatbots are essentially virtual assistants.
 Also, they are a great way to directly communicate with your audience.

 Believe it or not, email marketing receives an average CTR of around 5-10%, whilst the outreach of chatbots typically ranges from 15-60%!
-Chatbots are undoubtedly a highly effective and snappy solution to providing quick customer support.
+Chatbots are undoubtedly a highly effective and snappy solution for providing quick customer support.
 If you are too busy to immediately respond to a query, a personal message can be sent through direct messaging.
 This provides reassurance that you will respond when you can, and also adds a personal touch.

 Additionally, chatbots are a great way of communicating messages to your followers on a mass scale (i.e. updates, announcements and competitions).
 People are more compelled to respond to direct messages than they would to standard notifications.

 Whilst chatbots aren’t a permanent replacement for human interaction, their value is undeniable.
 Because of this, they are being picked up by brands and businesses worldwide.
 Not only can it save you time and money, but it can initiate leads and encourage brand loyalty (e.g. 24-hour info support).
 For chart-topping artists like Migos, chatbots are a vital tool to their social strategy for communicating with followers.
-As an artist, you can use chatbots to announce new songs to your fanbase, as well as providing them with unique ways to engage with your brand.
+As an artist, you can use chatbots to announce new songs to your fanbase, as well as provide them with unique ways to engage with your brand.

 Whether you are an aspiring producer, budding entrepreneur or professional songwriter, the demand for content is higher than ever before.
 Between 2013 and 2017, Forbes announced that social media revenues have grown approximately 37% annually.
 With such a high potential for revenue and growth, it is crucial that your audience receives their daily dose of content.